Kitware/SMTK/doc/userguide/operation/operators.rst

 Each operation is a subclass that contains the code to perform the operation by overriding the operate() and ableToOperate() methods.
-These subclasses register themselves (via SMTK's auto-init macros) with an :smtk:`Manager <smtk::operation::Manager>`.
+These subclasses register themselves (via SMTK's auto-init macros) with a :smtk:`Manager <smtk::operation::Manager>`.

 .. todo:: Describe SMTK's auto-init macros.

-The next sections describe in detail: first, how operators specify the inputs they require and outputs they produce; and second, how operators register themselves for intropspection.
+The next sections describe in detail: first, how operators specify the inputs they require and outputs they produce; and second, how operators register themselves for introspection.

 Inputs and Outputs
 ------------------